 I went back to Kuya Arnold and started our ride to Dao Falls.

 We still had to travel more than 10 minutes from the highway to reach the drop off point of Dao Falls.
-Caretakers asked ₱20 for entrance fee and assigned every guests a mandatory guide.
-I asked if it would be fine if I don’t get a guide, however, they insisted that I should get one.
+Caretakers asked ₱20 for entrance fee and assigned every guest a mandatory guide.
+I asked if it okay not to get a guide, but they insisted that I should get one.

 Since I got no other option, I accepted the guide who was assigned to me.
-I did not let him carry my backpack – I knew I could not give him a decent amount.
+I did not let him carry my backpack because I knew I could not give him a decent amount.
 I just followed him in a very obvious pathway.
-Kuya Arnold, by the way, was left in the drop off point.
+Kuya Arnold, by the way, was left in the drop off area.

 We crossed a river, trekked along a muddy slope, and shook our way across a bamboo-made hanging bridge.

 I was completely awed when I finally had the glimpse of the waterfalls.
 The water slides peacefully through the slanting ravine, thus the plunge pool is shallow and calm.
-There wasn’t enough flat space for picnickers, however, with just a little tactic, then you’re all good.
+There wasn’t enough flat space for picnickers though.
+However, with just a little tactic, you can find a good place under any shade.